Macroscopic Matter Wave Quantum Tunnelling: DISCUSSION

-The dynamics of quantum tunneling was demonstrated using BEC by exerting a non-adiabatic kick, which results in a collective rotational motion in the condensate.
-In our experiment, no energy dissipation was observed during more than 80 ms out-coupling time, and the atomic cloud tunneling out remains in BEC phase.
-The trace of tunneling leakages is a temporal map to the internal evolution, as a chronology of its dynamics.
-This methodology was employed in the spatiotemporal motion of valence electron \cite{Kubel:2019ik, Walt:2017hn}.
-Our results shed light on the tunneling ionization process.
-Due to the nature of matter wave in quantum regime, the ``tunneling time" that can only be well-defined from the point of view of particle is inadequate \cite{Sokolovski:2018gx}.
-The BEC is a quantum simulator not only for many-body physics, but can also be a giant wave function to simulate the quantum dynamics of single particle.
+The quantum tunnelling was demonstrated using a hybrid cross optical dipole trap and exerting a non-adiabatic kick, which results in a collective rotational motion in the condensate.
+Unlike previous work\cite{Potnis:2017dv}, the density dependent chemical potential, the nonlinear term $|\psi|^2$ of the GPE, is negligible under the given energies of the barrier and the kicks.
+In such cases, the BEC is an ideal platform, not only for many-body quantum physics, but as a giant wave function to study the quantum dynamics of single particles.
+In our experiment, the detailed process of quantum tunnelling to open space was recorded as a sequence of images in real space.
+The time evolution of this non-equilibrium dynamics, which was induced by the collective rotational mode of BEC, was then studied.
+The tunnelling efficiency was found to remain constant, and there is no energy loss of the internal rotational motion during more than 80 ms output time.
+The tunnelling output pulses remain in BEC phase as indicated by the TOF measurement, and its trace is a temporal map to the internal evolution, as a chronology of its dynamics.
+The similar methodology has been used to investigate the spatiotemporal motion of valence electron in molecules\cite{Kubel:2019ik, Walt:2017hn}.
+This result sheds light on the study of tunnelling ionization, which is currently under intensive study using the ultrafast technology, particularly on the ``tunnelling time" problem.
+As shown in our observation, due to the nature of matter wave in quantum regime, the ``tunnelling time" that can only be well-defined from the point of view of particle, is inadequate\cite{Sokolovski:2018gx}.
+Instead, the quantum tunnelling process should be described by wavepacket distribution using wave mechanics.